zjunlp/EasyEdit/README.md

 - **2024-02-06 We release a preliminary tool [EasyDetect](https://github.com/OpenKG-ORG/EasyDetect) for LLM hallucination detection，with a [demo](http://easydetect.openkg.cn/)**.
 - **2024-01-24 The EasyEdit has added the support for editing [Mistral-7B](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.1) (manually update transformers==4.34.0), we have also fixed some bugs in evaluating MEND (slightly influence the performance).**
 - **2024-01-16 The EasyEdit has added the support for the precise model editing method [PMET'AAAI24](https://arxiv.org/abs/2308.08742).**
 - **2024-01-03  We release a new paper:"[A Comprehensive Study of Knowledge Editing for Large Language Models](https://arxiv.org/abs/2401.01286)" with a new benchmark [KnowEdit](https://huggingface.co/datasets/zjunlp/KnowEdit)!
-We are looking forward to any comments or discussions on this topic :)**
+KnowEdit is constructed by re-organizing and cleaning exsiting datasests including WikiBio, ZsRE, WikiData Counterfact, WikiData Recent, convsent, Sanitation with new train/val/test spliting.
+Special thanks to the builders and maintainers of the those datasets.We are looking forward to any comments or discussions on this topic :)**

 <details>
 <summary><b>Previous News</b></summary>